data-intelligence-for-health-lab/Lpheada-Labelled-Public-HEAlth-DAtaset/README.md

 ## More Questions

 Please use issues on this Github for any questions or feedback.
-You can also contact us at dih@ucalgary.ca for specific inquiries.
+You can also contact us at dih[@]ucalgary.ca or zshakeri[@]ucalagry.ca for specific inquiries.